apaciuk/figurine-urban-system/README.md

 (When create new files or migrations run Rubocop to correct and add frozen_string_literal offenses)

+## Author

+Paul Anthony McGowan - xhostcom@gmail.com

 #################################################

 ### Strapi CMS Back End ###

-1. Is self contained/hosted & is in root folder (rails-figurine-cms) with schema screenshots & own subfolders
+1. Is self contained/hosted & is in root folder (backend) with schema screenshots & own subfolders
 2. Uses the same Postgresql database as the Rails App, & values in own .env file
 3. See its Readme for usage and also more docs at: